Chris2022/CPS-593-Project/README.md

 have a header that shows the name of the user.
 However, I was not able to get the name of the user to display in the header.
 This is a small little issue that I wanted to fix, but am still working on it.

-Other than that, the project works, but it is just missing more funcionality that I will be workign on adding.
+Other than that, the project works, but it is just missing more funcionality that I will be working on adding.

 ## Front End Technologies/Frameworks/Languages:
 - HTML